Mercedes unveils crazy Avatar-inspired concept car

 The head of Mercedes-Benz, Ola Källenius also spoke at length about the automaker's plan to create a zero-impact car.
 "This may be in the distance but it's our goal nonetheless," he said.
 It's that goal that got James Cameron on board.

-Director James Cameron said that a car wasn't obvious when first pitched to him.
+Director James Cameron appeared on stage and said that a car wasn't obvious when first pitched to him.
 But after talking to Källenius about the company's vision for sustainability, he was all for it.
 "It was a total life-cycle assessment," Cameron said.
 He added that he's now all about sustainability.

 "When I look at this car here, I see a beautiful car," Cameron said.
 "I see the physical manifestation of an idea."